 Model Validation

-Validation procedures will be performed to ensure that model output is accurate, and scenario sets remain fit for their intended use.
+Conning and NAIC Staff will perform validation procedures on all models used to produce output used in company on a monthly basis to ensure that model output is accurate.
 Any findings that arise from the model validation process will be handled as described in Section VII.

 Key components of model validation include: